What are the EN16005 regulations?

 5. Periodic maintenance of the installation

 It’s extremely important that door automation installations are inspected and maintained at least once a year.
 Particularly in busy, high traffic zones, there are a lot of moving parts in an automatic door.
 As the installer, you should perform checks and maintenance on your projects regularly.
-It’s vital that any incorrect or out of date settings are checked and updated if needed.
+As such, it’s vital that any incorrect or out of date settings are checked and updated if needed.

 All installers should seek training before starting to install automatic door openers.
 The EN16005 regulations are complex, and we recommend that installers obtain a full copy of the documentation to read and keep for reference.